staxas/redeemable_microservice/README.md

 ##### GET /api/redeemables/{code}

 Search for a specific redeemable code, and if it is available (i.e. not yet redeemed) and not expired, return its *assigned_specs* database entry data (array type).
 Code is then subsequentially set to *redeemed* in the database, and is from then on no longer redeemable.
+Codes which are found to be expired are set to *expired*.

 ##### PATCH /api/redeemables/{code}